Cedar is a domestic wood that grows on the east and west coasts of the US. It has some great qualities that are important in woodworking.

 As you can see in terms of hardness, Cedar has low ratings compared to other wood types.
 This is why Cedar is light in weight.

-Plus, here’re the other advantages Cedar got because of being a softwood with less hardness,
+Here’re some advantages Cedar got since it is a softwood with less hardness,

 - High workability: Cedar is easy to work with.
 Even if you’re a beginner or pro in woodworking you can use Cedar pretty much for any woodworking application.